robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 }
 ```

-I particularly prefer the first approach, because you can throw an exception, but, it's up to you, choose what you prefer.
+I particularly prefer the first approach because I can do a validation and throw an exception if necessary, but, it's up to you, choose what you prefer.

 ## Avoid using ELSE